kevinm416/kevinm416.github.com/_posts/2011-12-26-solving-sudoku-with-go.markdown

 It was not absolutely necessary to track which positions have been assigned, since whenever a `digitSet` in `possibilities` has size 1, it is assigned.
 However, it makes some of the code nicer.

 Next we need to parse strings to construct the initial puzzle state.
 The string representation we will use is an 81 character string, where each 9 character segment is one row of the Sudoku board.
-We will allow '0' or '.' be used to represent empty positions.
+We will allow '0' and '.' be used to represent empty positions.

 {% highlight go %}
 func NewPuzzleState(vals string) *puzzleState {